AriaSalvatrice/aria-3d-prints/10000 Euro Trolley Token/README.md

 ![Example of color change](color-change.jpg)

 You should probably use 100% infill (it makes almost no difference in material used), a small nozzle (0.4mm or less), and a low layer height.
 I printed the ones you saw in the pictures with PLA, on a 0.4mm nozzle, with 0.1mm layers, on a Creality Ender 3 V2.
 I also enabled ironing in Prusa Slicer for a smoother finish.

-If you print the 1 euro version, I suggest using a smaller nozzle than 0.4mm, or the details won't come out right.

 As tempting as it might be to print a sheet of 240,000 Euros for less than 1 Euro worth of filament, I suggest testing a single print in a local store before before you start counterfeiting too much legal tender.